+The protocols shown in Figures 2 and 3 are executed off-line.
+The mutual authentication and key agreement protocols between the terminal (user) and the server need to be executed in real-time.
+We give the combined protocol in Figure 4.
 The protocol steps and its resistance to several attacks have been elaborated in [1].
 The number of exchanged messages of this protocol over the air is equal to 4.
 It is important to minimize this number since combined with the propagation delay it increases the call setup time.
 The transmission time will be the dominant factor for low bit transmission channels.
 On the other hand, the bottleneck will be the encryption and decryption operations for high rate transmission channels.